open/close all folders

-- Martin makes a list of things that were stolen from his apartment, and he tries to add things he didn't own (like a big-screen TV).
+- While Martin makes a list of things that were stolen from his apartment, he tries to add things he didn't own, like a big-screen TV.

 - Sheneneh trying to videotape Officer Warren as he's walking to Martin's apartment and make it look like he's hitting her.
-Warren refuses to go along with it and even turns to the video camera and says "I am not hitting her."
+He refuses to go along with it and even turns to the video camera and says, in complete deadpan, "I am not hitting her."

 Three Men and a Mouse

-- The exterminator (played by Little Richard) coming to Gina's apartment to complain to Martin about how he failed to kill the mouse in Martin's apartment.
+- He later comes by Gina's apartment to complain to Martin about how he failed to kill the mouse in Martin's apartment.

 Exterminator: I tried everything!
 Smoke bombs!
 Tear gas!
+Sticky paper!
 A .357 Magnum!